 Section 1.
-Every unit will have a policy for the appointment, professional responsibilities, course cancelation and compensation for Summer Session work.
+Every unit will have a policy for the appointment, professional responsibilities, course cancelation, and compensation for Summer Session work.
+Appropriate programs, like Global Education Oregon (GEO), may also implement summer session appointment policies.

 The colleges or schools will provide language to be included in every policy governing compensation, appointments, and budgeting surrounding Summer Session.
 The language shall include the University of Oregon summer payroll practices guidelines developed in November 2014.
 The college or school language will be reviewed and edited by a review committee made up of three University representatives and three Union representatives before being forwarded to departments or units.
 Final department policies will be approved by the Dean's office.
+Programs with summer session policies may also include rules with respect to compensation, appointment, and budgeting.